When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 This kind of time and financial investment makes for better reviews.
 More than that, being active in the dating world myself keeps me up to date for more helpful dating advice all around.

 Now, let’s talk about my experience with the Feeld app and our recommendations for using it.

 There’s a lot to talk about in this review of the Feeld dating app, and we’ll get into the specifics soon.
 First, I want to give you a high-level overview of the most important factors.

-To put these in context, we’ve also compared it to Adult FriendFinder, one of Feeld’s better-known competitors.
+To put this review into context, I’ve also compared it to AFF, one of Feeld’s better-known competitors and the best hookup app out there right now.
 Fancy features in an app are great, but if they can’t satisfy these fundamentals, apps can become quite painful to use.

 Our team rates each site objectively based on many hours of independent research, the features each site offers, and how it compares with other sites.
 The ratings are the opinion of our editors and their extensive experience.

 Our opinion of how attractive the typical woman is that uses this site and how easy they are to connect with compared to other sites.

 How many people are using this site to actually meet people compared to other sites.